nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       appointment.

    2. Test case: `complete 1`<br>
       Expected: Appointment details removed from the first person in the list.
-The appointment sidebar is updated as well.
+The appointment list is updated as well.

    3. Test case: `complete 0`<br>
       Expected: Error details shown in the status message.
-List, status bar and appointment sidebar remains the same.
+List, status bar and appointment list remains the same.

 2. Completing by appointment date.